Umair-Syed/traceroute_visualization/README.md

 ![Screenshot](screenshot.png)

-This project contains a Django backend and a ReactJS frontend for a Trace Visualization Application.
+This project contains a Django backend (with **websockets**) and a ReactJS frontend for a Trace Visualization Application.

 ## Getting Started